wvanbergen/blogposts/restful_considered_harmful.md

 ## Updates are not created equal

 In the relational world of the database, UPDATE is just an operator that is part of set theory.
-In the world of publishing hypermedia resources that is HTTP, PUT is just a way to replace a resource on a given URL; PATCH was added later to patch up an existing resource in an application defined way.
+In the world of publishing hypermedia resources that is HTTP, PUT is just a way to replace a resource on a given URL; PATCH was added later to patch up an existing resource in an application-specific way.

 But was is an update in the web application world?
 It turns put that it is not so clear cut.
 Most web application are built to support processes: it is an [OLTP system](http://en.wikipedia.org/wiki/Online_transaction_processing).
 A clear example of an OLTP system supporting a process is an e-commerce application.
 In an OLTP system, there is two kinds of data: process-describing data (e.g., an order in the e-commerce example), and master data of the objects that play a role within that process (e.g. customer and product).